HESTA to compensate members impacted by ‘unfair’ revaluations

 APRA further labelled HESTA’s valuation decision during the period as being “unfair” to members who switched from adjusted single sector options to unadjusted options within that week and members who were issued units in the unadjusted options during the relevant week.

-“In one instance, a member who switched investments from the adjusted Choice options to the unadjusted MySuper option during the week in question was approximately $17,000 worse off,” APRA highlighted on Tuesday.
+“In one instance, a member who switched investments from the adjusted Choice options to the unadjusted MySuper option during the week in question was approximately $17,000 worse off,” APRA said on Tuesday.

 “APRA has engaged extensively with HESTA on this matter, including supervision activities to oversee strengthening of HESTA’s policies and procedures around unlisted asset valuation decisions.”

-The regulator commenced a formal investigation into the issue in January of this year which has now been closed in light of the payments.
+The regulator commenced a formal investigation into the issue in January of this year that has now been closed in light of the payments.

-“In light of HESTA's decision to make payments to affected members to make them good, and improvements to HESTA’s valuation policies and procedures, APRA has decided to close its investigation without further action.”
+“In light of HESTA’s decision to make payments to affected members to make them good, and improvements to HESTA’s valuation policies and procedures, APRA has decided to close its investigation without further action,” it said.

 In a statement on Tuesday, HESTA separately confirmed that it has been in discussions with APRA around adjustments to the number of units some members acquired in certain investment options during March 2020; a period, it labelled, as one being marked by “significant market volatility”.